wrex/rexs.tips/content/en/guitar/tests/_index.md

 2. A collection of hand-written index cards for reviewing and taking notes during a practice session.

-One note card in particular contains my `focus list` containing the five or fewer exercises I plan to focus on over the coming days or weeks.
+One note card in particular contains my `focus list` with just five or fewer exercises that I plan to focus on over the coming days or weeks.

 I've tried various apps to track my practice, but I've found I **strongly** prefer a pen and paper to take notes during practice.